ReneNulschDE/ha_link2home/README.md

 ## Trademark Legal Notices

-All product names, trademarks and registered trademarks in the images in this repository, are property of their respective owners are used by this project for identification purposes only.
+All product names, trademarks and registered trademarks in this repository, are property of their respective owners are used by this project for identification purposes only.

 The use of these names, trademarks and brands appearing do not imply endorsement.